FTSE - What is the FTSE and Why it Matters

 Many international investors look to the FTSE indexes, and the FTSE 100 in particular, as a proxy for the wider UK market, similar to the way that U.S. investors look at the Dow Jones or S&P 500 indexes.

 FTSE Indices: From 100 to 350 and Beyond

 The most popular index maintained by the FTSE Group is the FTSE 100, which consists of the 100 most highly capitalized companies in the UK listed on the LSE.
-But the FTSE Group also maintains other indices ranging from the FTSE All-Share to so-called ethical indices like the FTSE4Good Global index that focuses on corporate responsibility.
+In addition, the FTSE Group maintains other indices ranging from the FTSE All-Share to so-called ethical indices like the FTSE4Good Global index that focuses on corporate responsibility.